deniska/ons/README.md

 `lerp` are numeric values which will be linearly interpolated on server and client sides, change values in `_lerp` table on server side to change those values
 `tick` is a period of time between frame updates from a server
-`debug = true` will print out some useful info in a terminal
+`unreliable` methods do not have to be delivered `debug = true` will print out some useful info in a terminal

 To create a system, use ons.create method: